hmrc/api-notification-pull/public/api/conf/1.0/docs/overview.md

 Pull notifications remain queued for 14 days after which they are deleted from the queue automatically.

 The Pull Notifications API works in 2 discrete modes.
-It is recommended that your application use the Pull Notifications API as described under Retrieve pull notifications.
+It is recommended that your application use the Pull Notifications API as described in the section below.

-## Retrieve pull notifications by conversation identifier
+## Recommended usage pattern

-Use these 2 endpoints to pull notifications have not been pulled yet:
+1. Retrieve a list of notification identifiers by using the unpulled conversation identifier endpoint `GET /notifications/conversationId/{conversationId}/unpulled`

-* `GET /notifications/conversationId/{conversationId}/unpulled` returns a list of identifiers for notifications that have not been pulled previously
+2. Then iterate over the list of returned notification identifiers by calling `GET /notifications/unpulled/{notificationId}`

-* `GET /notifications/unpulled/{notificationId}` returns a notification that has not pulled previously
+3. In an exception case, to retrieve a notification again call `GET /notifications/pulled/{notificationId}`

-To retrieve previously pulled notifications use these 2 endpoints.
-This effectively acts as a backup:
+## Retrieve notifications by conversation identifier

-* `GET /notifications/conversationId/{conversationId}/pulled` returns a list of identifiers for notifications that have been pulled previously
+* `GET /notifications/conversationId/{conversationId}/unpulled` returns a list of unpulled notification identifiers for the specified conversation identifier.
-* `GET /notifications/pulled/{notificationId}` returns a notification that has been pulled previously
+* `GET /notifications/conversationId/{conversationId}/pulled` returns a list of pulled notification identifiers for the specified conversation identifier.

-## Retrieve pull notifications
+* `GET /notifications/conversationId/{conversationId}` returns a list of pulled and unpulled notification identifiers for the specified conversation identifier.

-Use these 2 endpoints to pull notifications have not been pulled yet:
+## Retrieve individual notifications

-* `GET /notifications/unpulled` returns a list of identifiers for notifications that have not been pulled previously
+* `GET /notifications/unpulled/{notificationId}` returns a notification that has not been pulled previously
-* `GET /notifications/unpulled/{notificationId}` returns a notification that has not pulled previously
+* `GET /notifications/pulled/{notificationId}` returns a notification that has been pulled previously (this acts as a temporary backup, currently 14 days)

-To retrieve previously pulled notifications use these 2 endpoints.
-This effectively acts as a backup:
+## Retrieve notifications by application

-* `GET /notifications/pulled` returns a list of identifiers for notifications that have been pulled previously
+* `GET /notifications/unpulled` returns a list of unpulled notification identifiers for your application
-* `GET /notifications/pulled/{notificationId}` returns a notification that has been pulled previously
+* `GET /notifications/pulled` returns a list of pulled notification identifiers for your application

-## Retrieve and delete pull notifications (deprecated)
+## Retrieve and delete notifications (deprecated)

 To delete notifications as they are pulled use these 2 endpoints: